PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 unchanged.
 No dependency or TensorFlow path was added, all inference remained single-process and sequential, and temporary SuperPoint output/metrics under `/tmp/onnx2tf_transpose_unary_fanout_superpoint*` were deleted after review.

+### Unary/binary fan-out prerequisite

+The next selected rule is the 305-line, six-position `_optimize_transpose_unary_binary_full_post_fanout_bridges`.
+Two characterization tests were committed first as `639ba86`: they preserve non-commutative RHS-`SUB` input order while coalescing multiple inverse-post branches, and preserve a legacy NCHW consumer through an adapter.

+Extraction exposed one legitimate lowerer-local dependency, `_broadcast_shape_signatures`.
+Its exact implementation was mechanically moved to `core/model_ir_utils.py` (AST-identical), and the lowerer now imports and compatibility re-exports it.
+Focused helper, ownership, and unary/binary tests passed 11 tests.
+This prerequisite avoids either duplicating shape semantics in the layout pass or introducing a circular import when the 305-line rule moves.